You can manage your accounts' internal blocklist under the Contacts menu > Internal Blocklist.

 This option can help remove “frequent complainers” who can harm your sender reputation.

-It can be dangerous to deactivate this option after it has been active, as contacts could potentially start to receive unexpected emails from you, raising the risk of them complaining.
+Please note that deactivating this checkbox can raise the level of complaints for a short period of time, as contacts could potentially start to receive unexpected emails from you, raising the likelihood of them complaining.

 The Email tab